 - Mid-Range: Shinagawa Prince Hotel

-For a list of my favorite hotels in this area, see my Shimbashi, Shiodome, Hamamatsucho and Shinagawa Places to Stay section.
+For a list of my favorite hotels in this area, see my Shimbashi, Shiodome, Hamamatsucho and Shinagawa Places To Stay section.

 Tokyo Places to Stay Map